Update: We've added the new-and-improved Toshiba Chromebook 2 to our rankings. Read on to see where it ended up on the list.

 Chromebooks are budget laptops that are both odd and brilliant, low-impact and potent.

-With low-impact processors and barely HD screens starting at 1366 x 768 resolution, most of these machines are also designed to last.
+Mostly with low-impact processors and barely HD screens starting at 1,366 x 768 resolution, most of these machines are also designed to last.
 Almost every Chromebook claims between 7 and 9 hours of battery life and comes within a few hours of that range, based on our testing.
-If you're unclear what specs you should be on the lookout for when purchasing a Chromebook, we've developed a nifty little cheat sheet for you.
+If you're unclear what specs you should be on the lookout for when purchasing a Chromebook, we've developed a nifty cheat sheet for you.

-Prices will start to climb above the budget range, as is the case with the new Chromebook Pixel 2 ($999, £670, AU$1,320), a laptop whose specs put it in direct competition with the new MacBook.
-Despite the expanding Chromebook market, there should always be something within your spending limit.
-Or, if you require something out of the ordinary, there are even ruggedized versions of Chromebooks designed to withstand the abuse of children.
+Prices will start to climb above the budget range, as is the case with the MacBook-rivaling, $999 Chromebook Pixel 2 (£670, AU$1,320), especially in the classroom, where Chromebooks are gaining significant presence.
+Despite the expanding Chromebook scene, there should always be something within your budget.

-At that point, it all comes down to size (and price), with Chromebooks available as small as 11.6 inches and as large as 14 inches.
-Always updated, here are our top-ranking Chromebook reviews:
+At that point, it all comes down to size and price, with Chromebooks available as small as 11.6 inches and as large as 14 inches.
+(There are even Chromebook 2-in-1 laptops now.)
+Always updated, here are our top-ranking Chromebook reviews.

 1. Google Chromebook Pixel 2015